Your Security Is Not In Your Bank Account

 "Don't put your hope in wealth which is so uncertain.
 But put your hope in God who richly provides us with everything for our enjoyment."
 (1 Timothy 6:17) You must always remember -- your security is not in your bank account; your security is in the Lord.
 If God turns off one faucet, he can turn on another.
 If he turns off one job, he can turn on another.
 You must seek the Lord.

 The book of Romans says God sent his son, Jesus Christ, to die on the cross for you to pay for your salvation.
 If God loves you enough to send His own son to die for you, don't you think He loves you enough to take care of your bills?
 Don't you realize that any other problem is minor by comparison?
 He solved your biggest problem when he saved you.
 The bottom line is this: Are you going to believe God to do what He says He will do?
-And are you going to believe him enough to do what he tells you
+And are you going to believe him enough to do what he tells you to do?

 Give hope, prayer, and encouragement below.
 Post a comment & talk about it.